tangentyh/notes-of-tan/readme.md

 The repo is intended for personal notes keeping :yum:.

-So much knowledge :books:, so little time :hourglass_flowing_sand:.
+So much knowledge :books: , so little time :hourglass_flowing_sand:.

 # Index